 Over eight million dollars has been given back to the Greenville area and Montcalm County in the form of grants and scholarships from the GACF and it’s affiliates – the Greenville Youth Advisory Council (GYAC), the Lakeview Area Community Fund (LACF) and it’s youth group the Lakeview Youth Advisory Council (LYAC) and the Montcalm Panhandle Community Fund (MPCF).

 For all area non-profits (within Montcalm County) with programs or projects that fall within the identified needs of area youth.
-This includes but is not limited to substance abuse (alchohol, tobacco, drugs), poor performance in school, confidence and self-esteem issues in girls, teen health and wellness issues, teen driver safety, teen pregnancy, hunger or food insecurity, dating violence, access to recreation, and homelessness.
+This includes but is not limited to substance abuse, poor performance in school, confidence and self-esteem issues in girls, health and wellness issues, teen driver safety, teen pregnancy, hunger or food insecurity, dating violence, access to recreation, and homelessness.
+Please contact Amy O’Brien at the GACF office for more information.

 SPRING EDUCATIONAL GRANT CYCLE